 We implement BGP as a connected pipeline of "routing tables", each performing a specialized task.
-Figure 1 gives the general overview of classes involved in the core of the BGP process, but excludes the classes involved in handling peerings with peers.
-Route information flows from left to right in this figure.
+Figure 1 gives the general overview of classes involved in the core of the BGP process, but excludes the classes involved in handling peerings with peer routers and some of the more specialized stages in the plumbing.
+Figure 2 expands on the plumbing to include all the plumbing stages in the current version of BGP, and broadly groups them according to whether or not they modify or store routes.